paulroho/paulroho.github.io/_posts/2014-09-30-iBeacons-The-Opportunity.md

 ##Use Cases Events
 * Blue dot wayfinding, layout
 * Traffic flow analysis for outlet monitoring and queue busting
-* Catering - order and pay direct from their seatr
+* Catering - order and pay direct from their seat
 * Video playback of action from alternate view or archived video (knows where you sit - offer different position)
 * A platform any team can use